cryptosubh/blog/_drafts/Mathematical_Tidiness.md

 I am not a particularly tidy person in my personal life.
 I leave dishes in the sink and throw my clothes on the floor.
 My handwriting is legible but not uniform or beautiful.
 I have no talent for sketching or painting.

-Mathematical tidiness is different than personal tidiness.
+Mathematical tidiness is different from personal tidiness.